-Care home insurance is an insurance policy that can protect a care home owner or business for a number of different things such as medical malpractice, infectious diseases, increased liability and residents’ contents to name a few.
+Care home insurance is a type of commercial buildings insurance policy that can protect a care home owner or business for a number of different things such as medical malpractice, infectious diseases, increased liability and residents’ contents to name a few.

 In the event of fire or flood damage, the buildings and contents can be covered.
 Care home insurance is not a single product but can be combined with other types of business cover.